Chirag-ahir/JAVA-All-Basic/README.md

   what is type interface in java?<br>
   Type inference is a feature of Java which provides ability to compiler to look at each method invocation and corresponding declaration to determine the type of arguments.

+what is the difference between inner class and nested class?<BR>
+  In Java programming, nested and inner classes often go hand in hand.
+A class that is defined within another class is called a nested class.
+An inner class, on the other hand, is a non-static type, a particular specimen of a nested class.Mar 6, 2017